jimoquinn/iost-unofficial/README.md

 # iost-unofficial
-bootstrap.sh - for bare metal or VM greenfield install on Ubuntu 16.04 or 18.04.
+bootstrap.sh - for greenfield installs, either bare metal or VM on Ubuntu 16.04 or 18.04.
 This script will install all the tools necessary to develop in the IOST ecosystem.

 It will install the following:
-* RocksDB
 * Golang
 * nvm
 * node
 * npm
-* docker
 * build-essential, git, git-lfs, curl, updates, and more

 IOST Installation (work in progress)
-* scaf
 * iwallet
 * iserver
 * testnet